LEDazzio01/Tab-Transformer-Plus-Plus/README.md

 # TabTransformer++ for Residual Learning

-This notebook implements **TabTransformer++**, an enhanced deep learning architecture for tabular data.
+This repository implements **TabTransformer++**, an enhanced deep learning architecture for tabular data.

-Instead of predicting the target variable directly, this model demonstrates a **Residual Learning (Model Stacking)** strategy: a simple linear model makes a baseline prediction, and the Transformer is trained to predict the **error (residual)** of that baseline.
-The final model combines both and significantly outperforms either model alone.
+Instead of predicting the target variable directly, this model demonstrates a **Residual Learning (Model Stacking)** strategy: a simple linear model produces a baseline prediction, and a Transformer is trained to predict the **error (residual)** of that baseline.
+The final prediction combines both components and significantly outperforms either model alone.

 Based on: **TabTransformer: Tabular Data Modeling Using Contextual Embeddings** (Huang et al., 2020)